Oregon Trail: Legacy

-One of the enduring legacies of the Oregon Trail is the expansion of the United States territory to the West Coast.
-Without the many thousands of United States settlers in Oregon and California, and thousands more on their way each year, it is highly unlikely that this would have occurred.
+One of the legacies of the Oregon Trail was the expansion of the United States territory to the West Coast.
+In the 1800's, many thousands of settlers traveled to Oregon and California over this route.

 Arts, entertainment, and media

 The western expansion, and the Oregon Trail in particular, inspired numerous creative works about the settlers' experiences.

 Commemorative coin

 The Oregon Trail Memorial half dollar was coined to commemorate the route.
 Issued intermittently between 1926 and 1939, 202,928 were sold to the public.
 With 131,050 minted in 1926, that year's issue remains readily available for collectors.

 Music

 The Oregon Trail has featured in various songs, especially in western music genres.

 "The Oregon Trail" is a song written by Peter DeRose and Billy Hill, recorded by singing cowboy artist Tex Ritter in 1935, and by Australian country musician Tex Morton in 1936.

 Woody Guthrie wrote and recorded a song entitled "Oregon Trail" while traveling in the region in 1941.
 It was the opening track in his Columbia River Collection album.